 The END Fund works on a variety of programmes, including supporting deworming programmes for schistosomiasis and STHs.
 They support deworming programmes by fundraising, identifying gaps in coverage, re-granting funds to other organisations (including the SCI Foundation, DtWI and Sightsavers), and monitoring grantees’ operations.
 As a result of the indirect nature of their work, we estimate that the END Fund is less cost-effective in producing benefits with marginal funding than the other deworming organisations we recommend.
 The deworming programmes supported by the END Fund can deliver deworming pills for roughly $0.90 per person.
 It costs them an estimated $1,200 to produce benefits equivalent to a 10% increase in income for 100 people for one year.
 They work in a range of African countries, and also in India.

 Sightsavers’ Deworming Programme

-Sightsavers works on a variety of programmes, with half of their budget devoted to deworming programmes in Cameroon, Guinea, DRC, Nigeria, and Guinea-Bissau.
+Sightsavers works on a variety of programmes, with half of their budget devoted to deworming programmes in Cameroon, Chad, DRC, and Nigeria.
 Their work includes: advocating for programmes to be implemented, developing plans, conducting surveys to understand the prevalence of the diseases, training, informing communities about the benefits of deworming, monitoring, and financial support.
-It costs roughly $0.95 to deworm a child through programmes supported by Sightsavers, and it costs them an estimated $720 to produce benefits equivalent to increasing the income of 100 people by 10% for one year.
+It costs roughly $0.90 to deworm a child through programmes supported by Sightsavers, and it costs them an estimated $300 to produce benefits equivalent to increasing the income of 100 people by 10% for one year.
 In the next three years, they could productively use about $9.2 million of additional funding for their deworming programmes.

 Anthony Danso‐Appiah et al., “Drugs for Treating Schistosoma Mansoni Infection,” Cochrane Database of Systematic Reviews, no. 2 (2013), Source; A Bennett and H Guyatt, “Reducing Intestinal Nematode Infection: Efficacy of Albendazole and Mebendazole,” Parasitology Today 16, no. 2 (February 1, 2000): 71–77, Source.